Release Date: November 4, 2019

 “Our study is the first to document that corporate managers exhibit a home bias when making real investment decisions in mergers and acquisitions,” Jiang says.
 “Corporate monitors should be leery of small, private hometown deals, but should also recognize that a hometown advantage could benefit a company—if it has strong corporate governance in place.”

-Jiang worked on the project with Yiming Qian, professor and Toscano Family Chair in Finance at the University of Connecticut School of Business, and Scott E. Yonker, associate professor and Lynn A. Calpeter Sesquicentennial Faculty Fellow in Finance at Cornell University.
+Jiang worked on the project with Yiming Qian, PhD, professor and Toscano Family Chair in Finance at the University of Connecticut School of Business, and Scott E. Yonker, PhD, associate professor and Lynn A. Calpeter Sesquicentennial Faculty Fellow in Finance at Cornell University.